iterative/dvc.org/content/docs/studio/user-guide/experiments/explore-ml-experiments.md

 values.

 For metrics, you can also specify goals, which indicate whether an increase or a decrease in the metric's value is desirable.
-Values better than that in the baseline row are highlighted in green, with the best one shown with a green border.
-Worse values are highlighted in pink.
+Once a goal is set, the metric's values for all rows are compared against the value in the baseline row.
+Values that are better (higher or lower, depending on the goal) than that in the baseline row are highlighted in green, with the best one shown with a green border.
+Values that are worse than that in the baseline row are marked in pink.

 ![Columns menu and goals](https://static.iterative.ai/img/studio/columns_menu_and_goals.gif)